allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_python.md

 )
  ```

-This creates a data processing task called `cifar_dataset` in the `dataset examples` project, which
-can be viewed in the WebApp.

 ### Adding Files

+Add the downloaded files to the current dataset:

 ```python
 dataset.add_files(path=dataset_path)
 ```

-This adds the downloaded files to the current dataset.

 ### Uploading the Files

+Upload the dataset:

 ```python
 dataset.upload()
 ```

-This uploads the dataset to the ClearML Server by default.
+By default, the dataset is uploaded to the ClearML Server.
 The dataset's destination can be changed by specifying the
 target storage with the `output_url` parameter of the [`upload`](../../references/sdk/dataset.md#upload) method.

 ### Finalizing the Dataset